ikbendewilliam/flutter_flame_architecture/README.md

 ## Basics

-Game development has some differences from normal flutter development.
+Game development has some differences from normal Flutter development.
 A big difference is the build method is executed multiple times a second (fps).
 If you need to do calculations etc you can do this in the update function, that way if it takes longer, the UI is not interupted.

 Another difference is the drawing on a canvas.
 Everything is drawn using a canvas with coordinates.
 Using the FlameWidget from this package you can use some helper methods like bounds, etc.